sjwedlund/NYC_Citibike_Challenge/README.md

 ### Checkout Times for Users
 <img width="1040" alt="Screen Shot 2021-10-03 at 3 49 08 PM" src="https://user-images.githubusercontent.com/85920136/135774024-7ee89d90-fdc5-491d-b4d3-5fddc92c31e0.png">
-The above graph illustrates checkout times for an hour or longer, the amount of users drops significantly.
+The above graph illustrates checkout times for users.
+The most popular length of time for a bike trip is only 5 minutes long.
+Once the trip becomes an hour or longer, the amount of users drops significantly.

 ## Summary